Castle of Miranda do Douro: Architecture

 The castle is located in an urban context, surrounded by buildings, roadways and avenues from recent history, that demarcate the intermural nucleus, of the medieval burg, comprising small houses, the castle (to north) and the cathedral (south).

 The castle, survived by extensive lines of walls, that encircle the old city (complemented by a circular roadway).
-The walls are broken by individual gates: Gate of Senhora do Amparo, the False Gate and the Postigo Gate, one of which is protected by machicolations.
+The walls are broken by individual gates: the Gate of Senhora do Amparo, the False Gate and the Postigo Gate, one of which is protected by machicolations.
 The first included a pointed arch, set in imposing protrusions, framed by a stave, and protected by two squares and a perfect back arch with a frame, where a painting of the Lady of Amparo appears.
 In the walls, several locks are torn and there are two access stairs to a round path, embedded in the faces of the walls.
 The castle includes courtyard, a primitive military square, and a cistern with access by stairs, obstructed and protected by metallic railing.

 The town has an octagonal layout, with its main axis along the Largo de D. João III, Rua da Costanilha and crossed by Rua do Abade de Baçal.
 In southern corner is the Cathedral of Miranda do Douro and episcopal palace.
 Opposite it, at about 682 m altitude, is the keep tower, with one of the facades destroyed.
 Some of the masonry is missing, leaving open gaps (with exposed material), and walls of 2 m thick.